Define Cursor. List the two types of cursor.

 Of course.
 Here is a definition of a cursor, followed by a list and explanation of its two main types.

-A Cursor is a database object that acts as a pointer to a result setβthe set of rows returned by a SQL query.
+A Cursor is a database object that acts as a pointer to a result set—the set of rows returned by a SQL query.
 It allows an application to process the rows of a result set one at a time, rather than processing the entire set at once.

-are set-based, meaning they operate on all qualifying rows simultaneously.
+In standard SQL, commands like SELECT, INSERT, UPDATE, and DELETE are set-based, meaning they operate on all qualifying rows simultaneously.
 However, there are times when you need to perform complex logic or operations on each individual row.
 A cursor provides a mechanism for this row-by-row processing.

 Think of a cursor like a bookmark in a book.
 When you run a query, the database finds all the "pages" (rows) that match.
 The cursor is the bookmark you place on the first matching page, allowing you to read it, then move the bookmark to the next page, and so on, until you've processed all the relevant pages.